boiding/proposal/proposal.md

 [Craig Reynolds](https://www.red3d.com/cwr/) was one of the first that come up with an algorithm to simulate these animal behaviors.
 Reynolds named his virtual creatures _boids_ and let them follow a few simple rules.
 From these rules his boids showed similar behavior as seen in fish, sheep and birds.

-In this workshop you will recreate Reynolds algorithm, and you will do so on projected canvas sharing the habitat with other kind of boids.
+In this workshop you will recreate Reynolds algorithm.
+You will do this by literally getting inside the brain of your boids.
+You will program their motivations, gently directing them to go on their merry way.
+Watch their coordinated emergent behavior on the big screen and see them share their habitat with other kind of boids.